 © Alexander Raths | Dreamstime.com

 Reseachers are hard at work trying to figure out what causes dementia.
-In the case of Alzheimer’s disease (AD), they are trying to learn the process associated with an Alzheimer’s cause.
-They are learning that there’s a multifactorial process associated with AD, triggered by a combination of environmental and genetic factors.
-These factors range from age, which clearly plays a role in the development of AD, to exposure to toxins and rare gene variants that affect a relatively small percentage of people.
+In the case of Alzheimer’s disease (AD), they’re trying to learn the process associated with the condition’s onset.
+What are they learning?
+That there’s a multifactorial process associated with AD, and that it’s triggered by a combination of environmental and genetic factors.
+These factors range from age—which clearly plays a role in the development of AD—to exposure to toxins and rare gene variants that affect a relatively small percentage of people.

-The amyloid hypothesis, perhaps the most widely accepted relating to an Alzheimer’s cause, suggests that toxic beta-amyloid plaques somehow initiate the brain-cell destruction observed in AD.
+Perhaps the most widely accepted theory relating to an Alzheimer’s cause, the amyloid hypothesis suggests that toxic beta-amyloid plaques somehow initiate the brain-cell destruction observed in AD.
 Much of the current research aimed at finding new treatments for AD is based on this hypothesis.

 Twisted fibers of abnormal tau protein called neurofibrillary tangles accumulate inside the brain’s cells in people with Alzheimer’s.
 Neurofibrillary tangles form the basis of the tau hypothesis, another important theory of an Alzheimer’s cause.